 Computer Science Research Seminar 2023

 The Computer Science Research Seminar provides a research forum for doctoral students and faculties of the Doctoral Program in Computer Science.
-The seminar consists of research talks by doctoral students and invited talks by guest speakers, both given in English.
+The seminar consists of research talks by doctoral students and invited talks by guest speakers, both in English.
 All participants are encouraged to discuss the talk topics.
-All students and faculty members of the degree program are warmly welcomed to join the seminar.
+All students and faculty members of the degree program are warmly invited to the seminar.

 - Dates, time and room

 - Semester: Spring ABC

 - Time: Mondays, 6th period (16:45-18:00, possibly with a 15-minute extension)

 - The first seminar will be held on April 24, 2023.

 - Place: Hybrid:

 (You can install it as a part of Microsoft Office 365.
 More information: [en] [jp]).
 Please make sure you can join a Teams meeting before the first seminar.